ssbsukirat/medicine/Hematology/Anemia/Aplastic Anemia.md

 * Young men post recovery 1-2 months later
 * Severe pancytopenia
 * Seronegative hepatitis , presumed to be immune mediated
+* Fulminant hepatic failure is a sequala of seronegative hepatitis in children and pancytopenia maybe seen

+## Pregnancy
+usually resolves with delivery

+## PNH
+*